-Best Handwritten Note Apps on Microsoft Surface Pro, Apple iPad and Android Handwriting tablets
+Best Note Taking Apps for Microsoft Surface Pro, Apple iPad and Android tablets with Handwriting Pen

 Congratulations on owning a device with a digital pen - whether it's a Microsoft Surface Pro with the Pen, an Apple iPad with Apple Pencil, or an Android Samsung Galaxy Tab S8 with S-Pen - they are truly an amazing range of devices as you know.
 We ourselves have a range of pioneering Surface devices - we've gone from owning the original Surface Pro to now making daily use out of a Surface Laptop Studio with the new surface slim pen (which we love BTW).
 And of course, numerous iPads and Galaxy tablets with pens!
 Microsoft really kicked off the pen-stylus trend back in February 2013, and that was when we got that first device (we still have it for posterity).
 Since then Apple introduced the iPad with Stylus a few years later, but Samsung have had the S-Pen also for a long time too on the note-taking app for Android device side, especially on the Samsung Note phone.
 So as you can see there is a big market today of devices with stylus, and the market continues to grow - Lenovo also has a great range and there are many e-ink devices also but we won't go into those just yet.